 Group Notifications Using Gmail

-The IRIS CRM Group Settings enable you to incorporate email responses to Group notifications.
+The CRM Group Settings enable you to incorporate email responses to Group notifications.
 For more information on Group Settings please see our Manage Groups article.

 To link a Gmail account to your Group for Leads using the Group Settings, go to Manage > Administration > Users & Groups > Manage Groups and open the group that you wish to edit.